airayzing/Help-Docs-v2/tropitech-resource-center/frequently-asked-questions-faqs/whatsapp-faqs.md

 <summary>Is there any message limit?</summary>

-No, all charges are conversations based. m1Bot platform pricing is based on the plan of conversations you choose.
+No, all charges are conversations based. tropitech platform pricing is based on the plan of conversations you choose.

 </details>